Category: Economics

 • Economists Agree: Democratic Presidents are Better at Making Us Rich.
 Eight Reasons Why.

-In 2013, economists Alan Blinder and Mark Watson — no wild-eyed liberals, they — asked a very important question: Why has the U.S. economy performed better under Democratic than Republican presidents, “almost regardless of how one measures performance”?
+In 2013, economists Alan Blinder and Mark Watson — no wild-eyed liberals, they — asked a very important question: Why has the U.S. economy performed better under Democratic than Republican presidents, “almost regardless of how one measures performance”?
 Start with their “performed better” assertion: it’s uncontestable.
-While you can easily cherry-pick brief periods and economic measures that…
+While you can easily cherry-pick brief periods and economic measures…

 • Noahpinion: What Causes Recessions?
 Debt Runups or Wealth Declines?